scw-nhs/dcf-design-history/docs/Related-Standards-by-Taxonomy-Guide.md

 1. **No terms assigned** → nothing renders.
 Assign one or more **standard** terms to the `user_story`.
 2. **Mismatched IDs** → query returns no posts.
 Ensure Standard posts have ACF/meta `standard_id` matching the **term Name** (e.g., `STD001`) or the upper‑cased Slug (`std001` → `STD001`).
 3. **ACF location** → If you later move “Standards metadata” to the **`standard` post type** instead of the taxonomy, you can simplify the logic to read only post meta.
-Today, the taxonomy is the source. citeturn6search1
+Currently the taxonomy is the source.
 4. **Styling anomalies** → Verify there are no unbalanced `<a>` tags in nearby templates; one stray anchor can break layout.

 ---